All posts by admin

 Why should I Blog?

 The importance of a blog seems like an appropriate subject.
 I always tell our clients that they need to update their blog at least once a month.
 I should follow my own advice since GratefulWebServices.com hasn’t been updated in quite a few months.
 It’s like the analogy that the gardener’s own garden is overgrown with weeds.
-So much time is spent taking care of other people’s websites that at the end of the day, Grateful Web Services blog is put on the back burner.
+So much time is spent taking care of other people’s websites that, at the end of the day, the Grateful Web Services blog is put on the back burner.

 Yes, a blog is very important to your business.
 This is probably one of the best things that you can do to help your search engine ranking.
-Adding new content, lets Google know that your website is alive and breathing.
+Adding new content lets Google know that your website is alive and breathing.
 Google wants to rank websites that appear to have more activity.
-Those with the least, head to the end of the line.
+Those with the least head to the end of the line.

 Blogging is an inexpensive way for small businesses to drive traffic.
 This means more business, equaling more money!